-Seven miles of trails wind through a variety of distinct habitats at Carolina Beach State Park.
+Nearly 9 miles of trails wind through a variety of distinct habitats at Carolina Beach State Park.
 Relatively flat and easy to walk, the trails offer an opportunity to observe the diversity of plant and animal life in the park.
-Insects may be annoying during the warmer months; repellent is recommended.
-To avoid becoming lost, stop by the visitor's center or marina for a trail map.
+Insects may be plentiful during the warmer months; repellent is recommended.
+To avoid becoming lost, stop by the visitor center or marina for a trail map.
 Pay close attention to trail markers.
-Bikes and horses are not allowed on the park's trails.
+Horses are not allowed on the park's trails.

-This route takes you along the river and through an ancient sand dune forest, looping around the southern end of the park before connecting back into Sugarloaf Trail.
-Part of this trail is on US Federal Property.
+This trail takes you along the river and through an ancient sand dune forest, looping around the southern end of the park before connecting back to Sugarloaf Trail.
+Part of this trail is on U.S. federal property.
 Stay on trail and follow the yellow-green diamond markers.

-It provides access to the group camping areas as well as views of a tidal cypress-gum swamp and brackish marsh that run opposite one another along the trail.
-The trail ends up at the Cape Fear River.
+This trail begins and ends along Sugarloaf Trail.
+It provides access to the group camping area, as well as views of a tidal cypress-gum swamp and brackish marsh.

 Carolina Beach State Park